nachoguru/spc2023/README.md

 ## Status: Not Even Worth Judging, Move Along

-But I'm glad to have finally started, and will keep plugging away over the holidays.
+The landing page is up at [https://spc2023.deno.dev/](https://spc2023.deno.dev/) but this isn't an application yet by any stretch of the imagination.

+The hardest part of any project is starting, so I'm glad to have finally started.
+It's pretty sweet to see Github and Deno Deploy and Supabase playing nicely together, so this was a useful exercise.
+I'll call it a night now on that high (for me) note.

+I will keep plugging away over the holidays, because I need to use this thing.
+I'd really like to see if I can get IEX's awesome Apperate stuff in here as well, and TradingView charts for the visual pizazz.

 ## MVP Goals: